-Course assignments include in-class reading and writing assignments, papers in various stages of drafting and revising, and ancillary steps in each assignment, as well as active and regular participation in class.
+Course assignments include all reading assignments, papers in various stages of drafting and revising, and ancillary steps in each assignment, as well as active and regular participation in class.
 Unless otherwise indicated, assignments must be submitted in person at the beginning of the class meeting on the day they are due.